How is the Dutch education system structured?

 It is common for children to start primary education (po) around their 4th birthday, regardless of the start of the school year.
 From the age of 5, it is obligatory for children to attend school (leerplicht).
 They start at primary school (basisschool), which has eight grades, group 1 through group 8.
 The last group is completed around the age of 12, after which children transfer to secondary education (voortgezet onderwijs).
 Four different forms of primary education (po) exist in the Netherlands.

-Mainstream primary education (regulier basisonderwijs)
+Regular primary education (regulier basisonderwijs)

-Special needs primary education (special basisonderwijs; sbo)
+Special needs primary education (speciaal basisonderwijs; sbo)

 Special needs education (speciaal onderwijs; so)